Dallas Cowboys vs. Atlanta Falcons NFL Week 10 Odds, Plays and Insights for November 14, 2021

 Over/under insights

-- Dallas and its opponents have combined to score more than 54.5 points in five of eight games this season.

-- Atlanta's games have gone over 54.5 points in three of eight chances this season.
+- Dallas' games this season have gone over 54.5 points five of eight times.

 - Sunday's total is 2.5 points higher than the combined 52 PPG average of the two teams.